scikit-learn-contrib/hdbscan/docs/how_hdbscan_works.rst

 upon the choice of *k*; larger *k* values interpret more points as being in the 'sea'.
 All of this is a little easier to understand with a picture, so let's use a *k* value of five.
-Then for a given point we can draw a circle for the core distance as the circle that touches the fifth nearest neighbor, like so:
+Then for a given point we can draw a circle for the core distance as the circle that touches the sixth nearest neighbor (counting the point itself), like so:

 .. image:: images/distance1.svg